wyndchyme/mc3ds-modern/docs/README.md

 1. Ensure that you have game patching enabled in your Luma settings by holding the Select button on startup. **If there is an '(x)' to the left of 'Enable game patching' in your Luma settings, then game patching is enabled.**
 2. Download the latest release of Modernization MegaPack **for your region** from the [releases page](https://github.com/wyndchyme/mc3ds-modern/releases).
-3. Extract the .ZIP file you downloaded and look for a folder that starts with **'0004'.** This is the folder you will move onto your console.
+3. Extract the .ZIP file you downloaded and open the 'titles' directory.
+Look for the folder starting with **'0004'.** This is the folder you will move onto your console.
 4. Open your console's microSD card using a microSD card reader or an FTP client.
 5. On the root (highest level) of your microSD card, there should be a directory named 'luma'.
 Enter that directory and look for a directory named 'titles'.
 If the 'titles' directory is not present, create it.
 6. Enter 'titles' and move the folder beginning with **'0004'** from step 3 into the 'titles' directory.